 Everything you need to know about scholarships and bursaries at the University of Kent

-The Kent Financial Support Package (KFSP) is open to UK students from households with incomes up to £30,000 and who meet other widening participation criteria.
-For those entering in 2024 the KFSP is worth £3,000, paid across three or four stages of a full-time degree.
-Merit-based scholarships are offered in a wide range of subjects.
+The Kent Financial Support Package provides £1,000 per year to UK students from households with incomes up to £30,000 who meet widening participation criteria.
+Merit-based scholarships are also offered and benefited 1,447 students in 2025.